-COMMUNICATION:
+COMMUNICATION

 SEQTA ENGAGE is the main communication medium for parents.
 Students in high school are also able access SEQTA LEARN, which is a student portal.
-Parents are encouraged to read DireQt Messages (internal email) and use SEQTA's "Documents" section to access College policies.
+Email is the primary direct contact to parents, SEQTA's "Documents" section is used to access College policies.
 SEQTA also provides parent access to: